AtulSinghAtul/FullStack-JavaScript-Batch-2/readme.md

-# Fullstack Javascript Batch 2
+# Fullstack Javascript Batch-2 Start From 1 November 2022

 ---

-- ## About all HTML Element with example.
+- ## All live class assignment and homework file is available here.

-- _For reading you find here all block level element and inline element._
+- if you want to read article related to the assignment topic, _so click in thi link:_ [All Assignment Article](https://atulsinghatul.hashnode.dev/)